ProIntegritate/GreyHackGame/README.md

 sweeper           - A script to sweep complete subnets for Bank.txt.
 Fast, but has some issues. portscanner       - A basic portscanner.
 Not needed since NMAP exists in the game, written for fun.

-** Attack tools **
-change.passwd     - Generic tool for changing password on hosts, supports multiple services.
-(Add your own exploits) get.passwd        - Generic tool for getting /etc/passwd from host, supports multiple services.
-(Add your own exploits) get.shell         - Generic tool for getting a shell on host, supports multiple services.
-(Add your own exploits) local.get.shell   - A local script to jump from guest to user.
-(Add your own exploits) local.get.passwd  - A script to get /etc/passwd if local.get.shell doesn't work.
-(Add your own exploits)
+** Attack tools ** (Add your own exploits) change.passwd     - Generic tool for changing password on hosts, supports multiple services. get.passwd        - Generic tool for getting /etc/passwd from host, supports multiple services. get.shell         - Generic tool for getting a shell on host, supports multiple services. local.get.shell   - A local script to jump from guest to user. local.get.passwd  - A script to get /etc/passwd if local.get.shell doesn't work.

 ** Ported Unix commands **
 uniq              - A port of the Unix command uniq to GreyHack